-- Increased openness due to Chinese believers’ willingness to die for Christ & the missionaries’ refusal to accept compensation.
+- Increased openness due to Chinese believers’ willingness to die for Christ and the missionaries’ refusal to accept compensation.

-- Missionaries emphasise leadership training & turn over greater responsibility to Chinese colleagues.
+- Missionaries emphasize leadership training and turn over greater responsibility to Chinese colleagues.

-- An increase in the number of missionaries to China from the West & in converts to Christianity in China.
+- An increase in the number of missionaries to China from the West and in converts to Christianity in China.

 - The eventual overthrow of the 2000-year-old dynasty & the establishment of a Nationalist Republic.